USS Triton (SSRN-586): PropulsionTriton was the only submarine outside of the Soviet Union designed with a two-reactor propulsion plant. Her S4G reactors were seagoing versions of the land-based S3G reactor prototype. Both reactors composed the Submarine Advanced Reactor (SAR) program, a joint venture between the U.S. Navy, Atomic Energy Commission (AEC), and General Electric.Friedman. U.S. Submarines Since 1945, p. 125.Largess and Horwitz. "USS Triton: The Ultimate Submersible," pp. 174–178. As originally designed, Tritons total reactor output was rated at . However, Triton achieved during her sea trials (pictured), and her first commanding officer, Captain Edward L. Beach Jr., believed Tritons plant could have reached "had that been necessary".

 Both of Triton's reactors share the same compartment, with the number one reactor located forward and the number two reactor located aft within that compartment.
 The number one reactor supplied steam to the forward engine room and the starboard propeller shaft.
 The number two reactor supplied steam to the after engine room and the port propeller shaft.
 Each reactor could individually supply steam for the entire ship, or the reactors could be cross-connected as required.
-It is this enhanced reliability, redundancy, and dependability of a dual-reactor plant that was a key factor in the selection of Triton to undertake the first submerged circumnavigation of the world.

-Triton's dual-reactor plant met a number of operational and engineering objectives, specifically the high speed requirement to meet her radar picket mission, which continues to be a source of speculation and controversy to this day.
+It is this enhanced reliability, redundancy, and dependability of a dual-reactor plant that was a key factor in the selection of Triton to undertake the first submerged circumnavigation of the world.Triton's dual-reactor plant met a number of operational and engineering objectives, specifically the high speed requirement to meet her radar picket mission, which continues to be a source of speculation and controversy to this day.
 During the early 1950s, many engineers at Naval Reactors branch of the U.S. Atomic Energy Commission (AEC) were concerned about depending on single-reactor plants for submarine operations, particularly involving under-the-ice Arctic missions.
-The presence of two de-aerating feed tanks, which are used only on surface warships, suggested that Triton's twin-reactor plant may have served as a testbed for future multi-reactor surface warships.
-The SAR program was the first production naval reactor developed by General Electric for the U.S. Navy, and GE used this SAR experience for the High Power Reactor (HPR) program that led to the development of the D1G and D2G naval reactors used on Bainbridge, Truxtun, California, and Virginia classes of nuclear-powered surface ships.
+The presence of two de-aerating feed tanks, which are used only on surface warships, suggested that Triton's twin-reactor plant may have served as a testbed for future multi-reactor surface warships.Largess and Horwitz.
+"USS Triton: The Ultimate Submersible," p.
+179. The SAR program was the first production naval reactor developed by General Electric for the U.S. Navy, and GE used this SAR experience for the High Power Reactor (HPR) program that led to the development of the D1G and D2G naval reactors used on Bainbridge, Truxtun, California, and Virginia classes of nuclear-powered surface ships.Largess and Horwitz.
+"USS Triton: The Ultimate Submersible," p.
+178.

 Finally, the U.S. Navy was debating the best approach to optimize performance, particularly underwater speed, for its nuclear submarine fleet.
 Triton achieved high speeds through brute horsepower, rather than the more hydrodynamically efficient teardrop-shaped hull form pioneered by Albacore which, when combined with nuclear power, allowed Skipjack to achieve higher speed with less horsepower.